Govt close to finalising low-cost retirement investment scheme details

 first announced and accepted by the Government in 2016, will have to wait a little longer to do so.

-The Ministry of Manpower is in the “final stages” of studying the CPF Lifetime Retirement Investment Scheme (LRIS) and will give updates when it is ready.
+The Ministry of Manpower is in the “final stages” of studying its response to the CPF Lifetime Retirement Investment Scheme (LRIS) and will give updates when it is ready.

-The LRIS is billed as a simple and low-cost investment alternative to the Central Provident Fund Investment Scheme (CPFIS
+The previously proposed LRIS is billed as a simple and low-cost investment alternative to the Central Provident Fund Investment Scheme (CPFIS

 alternative to the Central Provident Fund Investment Scheme (CPFIS) products.

+It would be applicable for CPF members who want to invest but feel they lack the financial expertise and/or time and resources to actively manage their investments.

-Manpower Minister Tan See Leng was responding in Parliament to a question from Jalan Besar GRC MP Shawn Loh, who asked if the delay in implementing the scheme may deprive CPF members of an option to take risks to earn higher expected returns.
+Manpower Minister Tan See Leng was responding in Parliament to a question from Mr Shawn Loh (Jalan Besar GRC), who asked if the delay in implementing the LRIS may deprive CPF members of an option to take risks to earn higher expected returns.

 Mr Loh pointed out that a typical investment portfolio with 65 per cent invested in equities and 35 per cent in bonds had earned 9.5 per cent returns every year over the past five years.